xrose3159/xrose3159.github.io/_pages/about.md

 In the past two years, I have been awarded the National Encouragement Scholarship (5,000 RMB), the First-Class Scholarship of Wuhan University (top 5%), and the Lei Jun Computer Innovation and Development Fund (1,000 RMB).

-In my personal life, I enjoy fitness, basketball, and hiking.
+In my personal life, I enjoy fitness🏋️‍♂️, basketball⛹️, and hiking🧗‍♂️.
 If you're interested in connecting with me, feel free to reach out through any means!☀️

 <!--
 # 🔥 News